 Learning does not follow a progressively liner pattern.
 The tasks assigned should be structured, specific and clearly defined.
 The learner should be encouraged to participate in the planning and implementing of the programme and to acquire certain programme skills.

-A few tasks are to be designed for the learner around problems requiring exploration, use of community resources and simple problem solving techniques which are related to the programme.
-The assessment should be based on the learner's progress and effort towards problem solving.
-In a reality situation where specific opportunity for learning is not available, a simulated situation may be created.
-In case opportunities are not provided for either the reality or simulated situation, the learner cannot be assessed for the same.
+A few tasks are to be designed for the learner around problems requiring exploration, use of community resources and simple problem solving techniques that are related to the programme.
+The assessment shouldbase on the learner's progress and effort towards problem solving.
+In a reality situation where specific opportunity for learning is not available, a simulated situation maycreate.
+In case opportunities not provided for reality or simulated situation, the learner cannot be assessed for the same.

-The learner to be provided with the time for an 'Individual Conference' every week.
-The time to be provided is about an hour.
-The learner is expected to submit written record of work done and the instructor is expected to enter comments prior to the conference.
+The learner toprovide with the time for an 'Individual Conference' every week.
+The time to provide about an hour.
+The learner expected to submit written record of work done and the instructor expected to enter comments prior to the conference.
 Process records initially, and a time task, skills learnt diary be kept.
-Later summary records can be maintained.
-A 'Group Conference' every fortnight is yet another teaching-learning situation to be provided.
-Minutes of these conference to be kept, and duties for the agenda and minutes keeping, be rotated among learners.
+Later summary records canmaintained.
+A 'Group Conference' every fortnight is yet another teaching-learning situation to provide.
+Minutes of these conference to kept, and duties for the agenda and minutes keeping, be rotated among learners.